Careers in Dance

 - Company Administrator

 - Dance administration includes(but is not limited to) company management, grant writing, performance production, artist contract management, partnership expansion, and non-profit board development.

 - Dance Marketer

 - This role is closely linked to other arts administration positions, and is related to graphic design, advertising, and communications.
-This could include designing and maintaining web pages, designing flyers and other promotional materials, event planning, or social media promotion.
+This caninclude designing and maintaining web pages, designing flyers and other promotional materials, event planning, or social media promotion.

 - As a dancer, you have already been on the other side of the lens.
 The awareness of movement and the positions of the body gives dancers the ability to predict great photo moments or video framing.

-- A dance major, besides extensive dance training, also graduates with knowledge of anatomy and kinesiology.
+- Dance Majors graduate with abundant anatomy and kinesiology knowledge.
 Injuries in dance are unfortunately common, and your ability to understand a dancer's body as a therapist or doctor is a key advantage